 Magic Bean Coffee Shop is right across the street, and since you’re walking everywhere on the island, you may as well walk right across the street and get your caffeine fix before you find your new favorite books.

 The Island Bookstore, Historic Corolla Village, Corolla, NC

 I encourage you to incorporate travel to local bookstores in your vacations, especially to the beach.
-Besides the obvious reasons that a beach vacation is the perfect time to get some extra reading in, when you patronize local independant book stores you’re supporting the local economy.
+Besides the obvious reasons that a beach vacation is the perfect time to get some extra reading in when you patronize local independent book stores, you’re supporting the local economy.
 That’s always something you can feel good about.